Techtonica/curriculum/web/html-forms.md

 ### Common Mistakes / Misconceptions

 - **Javascript must be known to make an HTML form** Only basic knowledge of HTML is required to create a form in HTML.
+You would need JavaScript if you want to do something more complicated than sending the form data as-is to a URL endpoint.

 ## Guided Practice
-- Try following the steps and create form [here](https://www.ibm.com/developerworks/library/wa-create-pr/index.html)
+- Spend up to an hour following the steps from the Lesson section to create a form [here](https://www.ibm.com/developerworks/library/wa-create-pr/index.html).

 ### Independent Practice
+Spend 15 minutes researching these topics online:
-- Learn about what happens when a form is submitted.
+- Learn about what happens when an HTML form is submitted.

-- Are there echo/debug servers that can take print out of what is submitted to the server?
+- Are there echo/debug servers that can print out what is submitted to the server?

 ### Check for Understanding
-For checking your understanding of the entire topic [Click here](https://www.w3schools.com/html/exercise.asp?filename=exercise_html_forms2) .
+Spend 15 minutes to get as far as you can on [this quiz](https://www.w3schools.com/html/exercise.asp?filename=exercise_html_forms2) to check your understanding of forms.

 ### Supplemental Materials